Why Dissociation Happens in CPTSD and How EMDR Helps

 This is especially true in emotional neglect.
 When your feelings weren’t noticed, named, or responded to, your system didn’t learn how to move through emotional experiences.
 It learned how to move away from them.

 Over time, that becomes automatic.
-Not because you're avoidant, but because your body never learned that staying present with emotion was safe.
+Not because you’re avoidant, but because your body never learned that staying present with emotion was safe.
+This adaptation shapes a dissociative mind—an internal system designed to protect you from overwhelming experiences.

 Dissociation in CPTSD